TylerLu/EDUGraphAPI-Angular/README.md

 # EDUGraphAPI - Office 365 Education Code Sample#

-In this sample we show you how to integrate with school roles/roster data as well as O365 services available via the Graph API.
+In this sample, we show you how to integrate with school roles/roster data as well as O365 services available via the Graph API.

 School data is kept in sync in O365 Education tenants by [Microsoft School Data Sync](http://sds.microsoft.com).